Likelihood Analysis of Supersymmetric SU(5) GUTs: Results

-Fig.~\ref{fig:mAtanb} displays the $(\MA, \tb)$ plane in the supersymmetric SU(5) GUT model. {We see that $\MA \gtrsim 800 (1000) \gev$ at the 95 (68) \% CL, which is largely due to the interplay of the indirect constraints on $(\MA, \tb)$ rather than the direct constraints from the LHC heavy MSSM Higgs searches.
-Even for large $\tb$, where these constraints impose the strongest lower limit on $\MA$, it is much weaker than our global limit, which is $\MA \gtrsim 2800 (> 4000) \gev$ at the 95 (68) \% CL.
+The left panel in Fig.~\ref{fig:mAtanb} displays the $(\MA, \tb)$ plane in the supersymmetric SU(5) GUT model. {We see that $\MA \gtrsim 800 (1000) \gev$ at the $\Delta \chi^2 = 5.99~(2.30)$ level, corresponding to the 95 (68) \% CL, which is largely due to the interplay of the indirect constraints on $(\MA, \tb)$ {such as $\Mh$ (see also~\cite{CMSHA13}) as well as} the direct constraints from the LHC heavy MSSM Higgs searches.
+Even for large $\tb$, where these constraints impose the strongest lower limit on $\MA$, it is much weaker than our global limit, which is $\MA \gtrsim 2800 (> 4000) \gev$ at the 95 (68) \% CL~\footnote{{We note, however, that this constraint might weaken with a larger parameter sample.}}.
+We observe the same behavior in the right panel of Fig.~\ref{fig:mAtanb}, where the one dimensional likelihood profile for $\MA$ is shown.
+Indeed, the lightest pseudoscalar mass allowed at $\Delta \chi^2 = 4$ is $\sim920$ GeV.
 The best-fit point in the global fit has $(\MA, \tb) \simeq (1600 \gev, 13)$: this is considerably beyond the present and projected LHC reach, though poorly determined.}